mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 - First split train/test, and then obtain the validation subset from within the train split.
 - We can also perform k-fold validation, for which we don't need to fix the validation sub-set, since it is chosen later.
 - The test split is used only to evaluate the model performance when we finish; never use the test split for anything else.
-- The validation split is used for model validation, prevent overfitting and hyperparameter tuning; the validation split should be always different to the stest split!
+- The validation split is used for model validation, prevent overfitting and hyperparameter tuning; the validation split should be always different to the test split!

 We can also go beyond the simple train/validation/test split: this can happen by sub-dividing the validation and test splits in strata groups: male vs. female, low income vs. high income, etc. This is possible if we have enough data.
 It is called complex sub-sampling.